La Feria Nighthawks: History

-In 1931, the Class D level Rio Grande Valley League began the season with the Corpus Christi Seahawks, Harlingen Ladds, McAllen Palms and the San Benito Saints playing as charter members.
+La Feria gained its first minor league team during the 1931 season.
+The 1931 Class D level Rio Grande Valley League began the season with the Corpus Christi Seahawks, Harlingen Ladds, McAllen Palms and the San Benito Saints playing as charter members of the newly formed league.
 The league began play on April 22, 1931.

-On June 4, 1931, the Corpus Christi Seagulls moved to La Feria.
-Corpus Christi had a record of 20–23 at the time of the move.
+On June 4, 1931, the Corpus Christi Seagulls team moved to La Feria, Texas and became known as the "Nighthawks."
+Corpus Christi had a record of 20–23 at the time of the move to La Feria.

-La Feria played their first home game on June 10, 1931, hosting home games at Harlingen.
+La Feria played their first minor league home game on June 10, 1931.
+The Nighthawks hosted home games at a ballpark in neighboring Harlingen, Texas.

-During their first season of league play, the Rio Grande Valley League folded on July 30.
+During their first season of league play, the Rio Grande Valley League folded on July 30, 1931.
 Despite folding, the league held finals that featured La Feria.
-The Nighthawks finished the season in 2nd place overall, qualifying for the playoffs by winning the second–half title in the split–schedule season.
+The Nighthawks finished the season in second place overall, qualifying for the playoffs by winning the second–half title in the split–schedule season.
 The Nighthawks finished the 1931 overall regular season with a record of 49–46, playing under managers Ray Pipkin and Fincher Withers.
-McAllen won the 1st half pennant and finished 7.5 games ahead of the Seahawks/Nighthawks in the final overall standings.
+The team compiled a 29–23 record while based in La Feria.
+McAllen won the first half pennant and finished 7.5 games ahead of the second place Seahawks/Nighthawks in the final overall standings.
 In the 1931 finals, the Nighthawks lost to the McAllen Palms, who swept La Feria in three games.

-Johnny Rizzo won the Rio Grande Valley League batting championship, hitting .385.
+Nighthawks player Johnny Rizzo won the Rio Grande Valley League batting championship, hitting .385 for the season.

-Following the 1931 season, the Rig Grande Valley League folded.
+Following the shortened 1931 season, the Rio Grande Valley League reformed in 1949 with the Corpus Christi Aces as a member.
 La Feria, Texas has not hosted another minor league team.